Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 http.proxyHost=localhost

-Default: http.proxyHost
+Default: http.proxyHost system property.

 Proxy password for web services requests.

-Default: http.proxyPassword
+Default: http.proxyPassword system property.

 Proxy port for web services requests.
 For example: